Estimated reading time: 20 minutes

 The Bill Payment Schedule Budget Binder Printable

-I advise printing the free bill payment schedule I have on my free downloads and money-saving tools page and using it every month.
+I recommend printing the free bill payment schedule available on my free downloads and money-saving tools page and using it each month.

 If you think you’ve got it all sorted out or use a different system to track your monthly bills, that’s awesome.

-But for those who need support, there’s nothing better than using a visual, which we’ve created with this bill payment schedule.
+However, for those who require support, there’s nothing better than using a visual aid, which we’ve created with this bill payment schedule.

-It’s not only for us, it’s for you too!
+It’s not only for us, but it’s also for you!

 Happy Budgeting, friends.